 - 10. We expect a number of high profile and priority Bills and reforms, including: - 10.1 An Education Bill to end the statutory council role in school improvement to achieve £600m of savings to the Education Services Grant and introduce the amended proposals in the Education White Paper on forced academisation of council maintained schools in unviable and underperforming council areas.
-The deadline for ending the council role in school improvement and ESG cuts is September 2017, so we expect a Bill in the forthcoming session. - 10.2 A Children and Social Worker Bill to extend the entitlements of care leavers to continuing council support to 25, reform the law on adoption and other forms of permanent placements for Looked After Children, and introduce a national accreditation system for social workers and a new regulatory body this is likely to be a priority Bill for LGA.

-- 10.3 Significant reform of the council role in schools funding and the introduction of a 'hard' national funding formula for schools funding.
+The deadline for ending the council role in school improvement and ESG cuts is September 2017 - 10.2 A Children and Social Worker Bill to extend the entitlements of care leavers to continuing council support to 25, reform the law on adoption and other forms of permanent placements for Looked After Children, and introduce a national accreditation system for social workers and a new regulatory body this is likely to be a priority Bill for LGA. - 10.3 Reform of the council role in schools funding and the introduction of a 'hard' national funding formula for schools funding.
 There will be a transition to the hard formula by 2020, but a 'soft formula', with a transitional council role beginning in September 2016.
-Funding for high needs (SEN) and early years will also be implemented to this timescale, but with a continuing council role in distributing these funding pots after the full introduction of the national formula for the schools block in 2020. - 10.4 The implementation of the Childcare Act 2016, providing for additional 15 hours of free childcare, in which councils will have a central role, by September 2017, with 'early adopter' areas from September this year. - 10.5 The implementation of SEN reforms introduced by the Children and Families Act 2014 continues, with a risk to council's reputation from the difficulties they face in moving all children currently on an SEN statement to the new Education and Healthcare Plans by September 2017 as mentioned previously, the implementation was significantly underfunded by DfE.
+Funding for high needs (SEN) and early years will also be implemented to this timescale, but with a continuing council role in distributing this funding after the introduction of the national formula for the schools block in 2020. - 10.4 The implementation of the Childcare Act 2016, providing for additional 15 hours of free childcare, in which councils will have a central role, by September 2017, with 'early adopter' areas from September this year. - 10.5 The implementation of SEN reforms introduced by the Children and Families Act 2014 continues, with a risk to council's reputation from the difficulties they face in moving all children currently on a SEN statement to the new Education and Healthcare Plans by September 2017.